sourcehut-mirrors/chawan/README.md

 A: Not really, I have done very little optimization because it's not necessary for my use case.

-Also, similarly to encoding_rs, Chagashi uses RLE compressed tables to reduce binary size.
-In particular, this makes encoding EUC-KR and GBK very slow, since it depends on a linear search.
-For decoding the same ranges, binary search is used, which should be fast enough although is still slower than a lookup table.

 If you need better performance, feel free to complain in the [tickets](https://todo.sr.ht/~bptato/chawan) with a specific input and I may